 An inheritance comes with fees and legal expenses.
 Small estates incur costs that are out of proportion compared with larger estates.
 Title transfers, property taxes, capital gains taxes, local and state taxes as well as other expenses could be substantial.
 Therefore, one should immediately consult the attorney who originally put the estate planning documents into effect.
 The beneficiary may also wish to seek a second opinion from an estate planning professional or another financial adviser.
 According to a Williams Group study, 70 percent of well-off families lose their wealth by the second generation.

 If someone has received an inheritance or is planning for the next generation, then an experienced probate and estate administration attorney could help.
 The attorney could prepare documents and take actions to preserve and protect the future of an individual’s assets.
-An attorney could handle simple wills or more complex trust agreements.
+An Orange County Inheritance Disputes Lawyer could handle simple wills or more complex trust agreements.